mohodriya/Dashboard/README.md

 # Dashboard
-Overview report of sales data in 7 minutes
+Overview report of sales data done in 7 minutes